Sports in Punjab, India: Kokla Chhapaki ()

-Alye Patalye ()
+Alliye Pattaliye ()

 The game is played by two groups of children.
 One group pretend to be jackals (Gidharh, (ਗਿੱਦੜ)) and the other, pickers (chogian, (ਚੋਗੀਆ)).
 There is a line drawn between the two groups.
 The pickers sing the following song which calls for their members to pick the fields but then warns the group that there are jackals ahead.